The Federal Bar Association Welcomes All Law Students!

 Publications and Communication

-As part of your membership, you will receive and have access to:
+As part of your affiliation, you will receive and have access to:

 • FBA website (www.fedbar.org)